superhuman/lrt/README.md

     	where lrt should listen (default "localhost:3000") -service string
-    	where your service listens (if it does not listen on $PORT)
+    	where your service listens (if it does not listen on $PORT) -service-name string
+    	If you provider a service name, it will be used on the temp file.
+    	It makes easy to find the correct process if you are running more than one lrt service.

 lrt listens on localhost:3000 and boots your service with a PORT environment variable set.
 Your service should start an HTTP server on the provided port.
 For more details see: